Department website: http://dentistry.hsc.wvu.edu/

 - M.S. in Dental Specialties (Endodontics, Orthodontics, Periodontics and Prosthodontics)

 - M.S. in Dental Hygiene

 The School of Dentistry was established by an act of the West Virginia Legislature on March 9, 1951, and the first class was enrolled in September 1957.
 A class of twenty-three students graduated in 1961, receiving the first dental degrees awarded in West Virginia.
 In September 1961, the first two students were enrolled in the school’s baccalaureate degree program in dental hygiene and graduated in 1965.

-It is the mission of the West Virginia University School of Dentistry to promote a diverse and dynamic learning environment that addresses the present and future oral health needs of the citizens of West Virginia and beyond by providing an oral health center committed to excellence and innovation in education, research, patient care, service, and technology.
+Oral Health...Our Priority is the mission of the West Virginia University School of Dentistry.
+This is accomplished by promoting a diverse and dynamic learning environment that addresses the present and future oral health needs of the citizens of West Virginia and beyond by providing an oral health center committed to excellence and innovation in education, research, patient care, service, and technology.

 The WVU School of Dentistry offers degrees of doctor of dental surgery, master of science in dental specialties and dental hygiene, and bachelor of science in dental hygiene.
 The Department of Oral and Maxillofacial Surgery offers a four-year residency program, a one-year internship, and a one-year general practice residency program.
 Programs leading to the master of science and doctor of philosophy degrees are available in the associated basic sciences, public health, and business.
 Continuing education courses for dentists and auxiliaries are offered throughout the year on a wide variety of oral health related topics.

 All programs are accredited by the Commission on Dental Accreditation of the American Dental Association.

 The dean is responsible for implementing the established policies of the School of Dentistry, the Health Sciences Center, and the University.
 The dean of the School of Dentistry reports to the vice president for Health Sciences.

 Clinical training and experience constitute a major part of the curriculum for dental and dental hygiene students.
 Facilities for dental and dental hygiene students include over seventy-five treatment cubicles and all necessary related laboratories.
 Students treat their assigned patients under close supervision of faculty and receive practical experience while rendering services to thousands of patients annually.

 Books and Instruments